mjf1406/classquest/README.md

 UI = user interface
 DB = database

+2025/01/29

+- UI: changed titles for: Tasks, Expectations, Class, Group, Student's Dashboard, Class Dashboard
+- UX: on Student's Dashboard, the tasks are now sorted from most recent

 2025/01/07

 - UX: added a display in the form of a table to the Seats and Round Robin assigner on their respective pages